Potassium is an essential mineral that the body requires for a variety of processes. Since the body can’t produce potassium, it has to come from food.

-Summary Bananas are known for being a good source of potassium.
-One medium banana provides 12% of the RDI.
+Bananas are known for being a good source of potassium.
+One medium banana provides 451 mg.

 Avocados are also a good source of potassium.
-One medium-sized avocado provides 20% of the RDI for potassium.
+One cup (150 grams) of mashed avocado provides 1,120 mg of potassium (

-The high content of antioxidants, healthy fats and fiber in avocados is most likely responsible for their effects on health.
-Studies have shown that avocados may be beneficial for heart health, weight management and metabolic syndrome (50, 51).
+The high content of antioxidants, healthy fats, and fiber in avocados is most likely responsible for their positive health effects.
+Studies have shown that avocados may be beneficial for heart health, weight management, and metabolic syndrome (

-Eating avocados is associated with a better quality of diet, lower BMI, body weight and waist circumference and a significantly lower risk of metabolic syndrome (51).
+Eating avocados is associated with better diet quality, lower BMI, body weight, waist circumference, and a significantly lower risk of metabolic syndrome (

-The rich potassium content of avocados, in addition to their other healthy properties, make them an easy choice for helping meet your nutrient needs.
+The rich potassium content of avocados, in addition to their other healthy properties, makes them an easy choice for helping meet your nutrient needs.

-Summary One avocado provides 20% of the RDI for potassium, as well as plenty of heart-healthy fats, fiber and antioxidants.
+One cup (150 grams) of mashed avocado provides 1,120 mg of potassium and plenty of heart-healthy fats, fiber, and antioxidants.

 Yogurt is a great source of calcium, riboflavin and potassium.
-One cup (245 grams) of this creamy treat provides you with 11% of the RDI for potassium (52).
+One cup (245 grams) of this creamy treat provides you with 380 mg of potassium (

 When buying yogurt, aim for a plain variety, as fruit-flavored yogurts tend to have lots of added sugar.
-If you find plain yogurt is too tart, sweeten it with fresh fruit, nuts or a bit of honey.
+If you find plain yogurt is too tart, sweeten it with fresh fruit, nuts, a little honey, or maple syrup.

-Summary One cup (245 grams) of yogurt provides 11% of the RDI for potassium.
+One cup (245 grams) of yogurt provides 380 mg of potassium.
 Yogurt also contains beneficial bacteria, though you should avoid varieties with added sugar.

-Clams are also extremely rich in other nutrients, with one serving providing almost the entire RDI for selenium and at least twice the RDI for iron and vitamin B12.
+Clams are also extremely rich in other nutrients.
+One serving offers 78% of the RDI for selenium and surpasses your daily RDI for iron and vitamin B12.

-Summary A 100-gram (3.5-ounce) serving of clams provides 18% of the RDI for potassium and is packed with selenium, iron and B12.
+A 3-ounce serving (85 grams) of clams provides 534 mg of potassium and is packed with selenium, iron, and B12.

 Salmon is an extremely nutritious food.
-It is packed with high-quality protein, healthy omega-3 fats and many vitamins and minerals, including potassium.
+It’s packed with high quality protein, healthy omega-3 fats, and many vitamins and minerals, including potassium.

-In fact, a review of several studies found that every 15-gram (0.5-ounce) increase in fatty fish per day corresponded with a 6% decrease in the risk of death from heart disease (58).
+In fact, a review of 17 studies found that consuming up to four servings of fish weekly corresponded with a decrease in the risk of death from heart disease (

 The rich potassium content of salmon may make it beneficial for heart disease, as well.

-A half of a filet of salmon (178 grams) contains 15% of the RDI for potassium as well as plenty of high-quality protein, vitamins and omega-3 fats.
+A half of a filet of salmon (178 grams) contains 684 mg of potassium as well as plenty of high quality protein, vitamins, and omega-3 fats.

 Coconut water has become a popular health drink.
-It is sweet and nutty but low in sugar and high in electrolytes.
+It’s sweet and nutty, low in sugar, and high in electrolytes.

 One of these electrolytes is potassium.
-Drinking one cup (240 grams) of coconut water will provide you with 600 mg of potassium, or 13% of the RDI (63).
+Drinking 1 cup (240 grams) of coconut water will provide 600 mg of potassium (

-Coconut water’s high content of electrolytes makes it a great drink for rehydrating after heavy exercise.
+Coconut water’s high content of electrolytes makes it an excellent drink for rehydrating after challenging physical activities.

-Two studies found that it caused less stomach upset or nausea.
-However, coconut water was associated with more bloating and stomach upset in a third study (66).
+However, coconut water was associated with more bloating and stomach upset in a third study (

-Most Americans don’t meet the recommended intake of potassium, which may be associated with negative health outcomes (67).
+Most Americans don’t consume enough potassium, which may be associated with negative health outcomes (

-The 14 foods included in this list are some of the best sources of potassium you can eat.
+The 14 foods included in this list are some of the best sources of potassium.

-Focusing on whole foods like fruits, vegetables, dairy and legumes is a healthy and delicious way to make sure you’re getting enough potassium in your diet.
+Focusing on whole foods, such as fruits, vegetables, dairy, and legumes, is a healthy and delicious way to help increase the amount potassium in your diet.